nodejs/node/doc/api/process.md

 An easy way to send the `SIGINT` signal is with `<Ctrl>-C` in most terminal programs.

-`SIGUSR1` is reserved by Node.js to start the [debugger][].
+* `SIGUSR1` is reserved by Node.js to start the [debugger][].
 It's possible to install a listener but doing so will _not_ stop the debugger from starting.

-`SIGTERM` and `SIGINT` have default handlers on non-Windows platforms that resets the terminal mode before exiting with code `128 + signal number`.
+* `SIGTERM` and `SIGINT` have default handlers on non-Windows platforms that resets the terminal mode before exiting with code `128 + signal number`.
 If one of these signals has a listener installed, its default behavior will be removed (Node.js will no longer exit).

-`SIGPIPE` is ignored by default.
+* `SIGPIPE` is ignored by default.
 It can have a listener installed.

-`SIGHUP` is generated on Windows when the console window is closed, and on other platforms under various similar conditions, see signal(7).
+* `SIGHUP` is generated on Windows when the console window is closed, and on other platforms under various similar conditions, see signal(7).
 It can have a listener installed, however Node.js will be unconditionally terminated by Windows about 10 seconds later.
 On non-Windows platforms, the default behavior of `SIGHUP` is to terminate Node.js, but once a listener has been installed its default behavior will be removed.

-`SIGTERM` is not supported on Windows, it can be listened on.
+* `SIGTERM` is not supported on Windows, it can be listened on.

-`SIGINT` from the terminal is supported on all platforms, and can usually be generated with `CTRL+C` (though this may be configurable).
+* `SIGINT` from the terminal is supported on all platforms, and can usually be generated with `CTRL+C` (though this may be configurable).
 It is not generated when terminal raw mode is enabled.

-`SIGBREAK` is delivered on Windows when `<Ctrl>+<Break>` is pressed, on non-Windows platforms it can be listened on, but there is no way to send or generate it.
+* `SIGBREAK` is delivered on Windows when `<Ctrl>+<Break>` is pressed, on non-Windows platforms it can be listened on, but there is no way to send or generate it.

-`SIGWINCH` is delivered when the console has been resized.
+* `SIGWINCH` is delivered when the console has been resized.
 On Windows, this will only happen on write to the console when the cursor is being moved, or when a readable tty is used in raw mode.

-`SIGKILL` cannot have a listener installed, it will unconditionally terminate Node.js on all platforms.
+* `SIGKILL` cannot have a listener installed, it will unconditionally terminate Node.js on all platforms.

-`SIGSTOP` cannot have a listener installed.
+* `SIGSTOP` cannot have a listener installed.

-`SIGBUS`, `SIGFPE`, `SIGSEGV` and `SIGILL`, when not raised artificially using kill(2), inherently leave the process in a state from which it is not safe to attempt to call JS listeners.
+* `SIGBUS`, `SIGFPE`, `SIGSEGV` and `SIGILL`, when not raised artificially using kill(2), inherently leave the process in a state from which it is not safe to attempt to call JS listeners.
 Doing so might lead to the process hanging in an endless loop, since listeners attached using `process.on()` are called asynchronously and therefore unable to correct the underlying problem.

-Windows does not support sending signals, but Node.js offers some emulation with [`process.kill()`][], and [`subprocess.kill()`][].
+*Note*: Windows does not support sending signals, but Node.js offers some emulation with [`process.kill()`][], and [`subprocess.kill()`][].
 Sending signal `0` can be used to test for the existence of a process.
 Sending `SIGINT`, `SIGTERM`, and `SIGKILL` cause the unconditional termination of the target process.

 ## process.abort()
 <!-- YAML